CarlColijn/Jazillionth/README.md

 * `jazil.ShouldNotBeLoose(value, expected, message)`<br>
   The opposite of `jazil.ShouldBeLoose`.
 * `jazil.ShouldBeBetween(value, expectedLower, expectedHigher, message)`<br>
   Checks if the given value falls within the expected value range, failing with the given message if not.
 Bounds checking is done using the `>=` and `<=` operators.
-The message is augmented to show what value was given and what was expected.
+The message is augmented to show the actual and expected values.
 * `jazil.ShouldNotBeBetween(value, expectedLower, expectedHigher, message)`<br>
   The opposite of `jazil.ShouldBeBetween`.
 * `jazil.ShouldThrow(CodeToRun, message)`<br>